0ldriku/CAF-Annotator/README.md

 For academic purposes, it is important to review the computation methods used.
 Please check the `compute_caf_values()` function defined in `app.py` for detailed implementation.

+The results of the annotation process are saved in JSON file format.
+This file contains the transcriptions, timestamps, and annotations of each audio data track.
+Although the tool offers basic metrics of CAF measures, it acknowledges that current Natural Language Processing (NLP) tools may not adequately capture the unique linguistic features and errors typical in L2 learners' speech.
+Users can implement and apply their preferred methods and metrics base on the JSON file.

 - Syntactic complexity
   - Mean length of clause: The mean number of words produeced per segment.